Home/NBA

 ADVERTISEMENT

 The sequence occurred in the second quarter, with 5:39 left on the clock.
-So far, both Smith and Tomlin have recorded 10 points, with Houston maintaining their lead at halftime with a 57-40 lead entering the third, as the Rockets contained the Cavs to their lowest scoring quarter this season with 19 in the first.
-However, Cleveland managed to clamp down hard and found their offensive footing in the third, ending the quarter on a 23-5 run to make it a game, entering the fourth trailing by four.
+So far, both Smith and Tomlin have recorded 10 points, with Houston maintaining its lead at halftime with a 57-40 advantage entering the third, as the Rockets contained the Cavs to their lowest scoring quarter this season with 19 in the first.

 ADVERTISEMENT

 He has emerged during a tough time for the Cavs, who have been shorthanded to start the season.
-Other than missing All-Star guard Darius Garland and versatile forward Max Strus, sophomore Jaylon Tyson and sharpshooter Sam Merrill are also sitting out of tonight’s game, and Tomlin’s energy has been key in igniting a late game run.
+Other than missing All-Star guard Darius Garland and versatile forward Max Strus, sophomore Jaylon Tyson and sharpshooter Sam Merrill are also sitting out of tonight’s game, and Tomlin’s energy has been key in igniting a late-game run.

 ADVERTISEMENT